invertase/react-native-firebase/docs/database/usage/index.md

 ### One-time read

-Read data once with get()
+Read data once with the `get` method
 The SDK is designed to manage interactions with database servers whether your app is online or offline.

 Generally, you should use the value event techniques described above to read data to get notified of updates to the data from the backend.
 The listener techniques reduce your usage and billing, and are optimized to give your users the best experience as they go online and offline.

-If you need the data only once, you can use get() to get a snapshot of the data from the database.
-If for any reason get() is unable to return the server value, the client will probe the local storage cache and return an error if the value is still not found.
+If you need the data only once, you can use `get` to get a snapshot of the data from the database.
+If for any reason `get` is unable to return the server value, the client will probe the local storage cache and return an error if the value is still not found.

-Unnecessary use of get() can increase use of bandwidth and lead to loss of performance, which can be prevented by using a realtime listener as shown above.
+Unnecessary use of `get` can increase use of bandwidth and lead to loss of performance, which can be prevented by using a realtime listener as shown above.

 ```js
 import database from '@react-native-firebase/database';